• Book by 13 February and save up to $400 30 March - 2 April 2026 (Sheraton Grand Sydney Hyde Park)

 Masterclass

-30 March - Pre-conference Masterclasses
+30 March - Pre-conference Masterclass

-Masterclass A: Detailed gas market analysis: Price trends, electrification, supply demand balance, decarbonisation and LNG imports
+Masterclass: Detailed gas market analysis: Price trends, electrification, supply demand balance, decarbonisation and LNG imports

 Speaker Speakers